SolerSoft/CodeRules/Flutter/codestyle.md

 	- Regions should end with // #endregion \[GroupName\], for example: // #endregion \[Public Methods\]
 	- // #region \[GroupName\] statements should be followed by one blank line before code begins.
 	- // #endregion \[GroupName\] statements should be preceded by one blank line.
-- When asked to create regions, always use the group names identified in [Grouping and Sorting](#grouping-and-sorting).
+- When asked to create regions, always use the group names identified in [Grouping and Sorting](mdc:#grouping-and-sorting).
+- When asked to create regions, do not create empty regions for groups that don't exist.

 ## Comments